 Skip breakfast at home and enjoy some mimosas and an avo toast offering at The Avo Bar.
 For families, bring the bambinos along for a fun and educational children's programme aimed at keeping the kids occupied and giving you some peace.
 Another exciting weekly offering is the Paint and Sip sessions open for beginners and advanced Picassos.

 Play Braamfontein, the developers behind the Juta Street Precinct which includes many a Braamfontein hotspot, have given the market venue an overhaul and a fresh new look.
-With its large wraparound balconies, outdoor deck and great city views, The Playground at 73 Juta Street is the place to hang out on summer weekends.
+With its large wraparound balconies, outdoor deck and great city views, The Playground Market at 73 Juta Street is the place to hang out on summer weekends.

 If you are a parent the market has a fun and educational Kid's programme aimed at keeping the kids occupied and giving you some peace.
 Taking place every Saturday, bring the bambinos along to the market to learn how to reuse the flotsam and jetsam of our planet in a fun-filled makers workshop led by Visual Art students from the University of Johannesburg.
 They will leave each 90-minute session with an upcycled item to take home that was built nearly entirely from organic materials like seeds and clay or from scrap paper and plastic.